dekarrin/ictiobus/docs/fishi-usage.md

 ## FISHIMath

-FISHIMath is an example language that this manual will use to demonstrate complete examples at the ends of important sections.
-It's a math expressions language that has special little symbols for some things, where whitespace does not matter.
+FISHIMath is an example language that this manual will use to demonstrate complete examples.
+These examples are given at the end of the certain section of this manual and show a functioning implementation of the section before it.

-Statements in FISHIMath are ended with "the statement shark" (`<o^><`), which is hungry, but not so hungry it wants to eat more than one statement!
-Exactly one is the perfect amount.
-Oh, but you don't want to pollute the oceans, so make sure that every statement you put into FISHIMath has a statement shark to clean it up for you.
+FISHIMath is s a math expressions language that has ocean-related symbols for some operations.
+Whitespace is completely ignored in FISHMath.
+Statements are ended with "the statement shark" (`<o^><`), which is hungry.
+Hungry for statements!
+Exactly one full FISHIMath statement satisfies it.
+Which is convenient, because you don't want to pollute the oceans with statements just floating about.
+The statement shark cleans them up for you.
+Make sure that every statement you put into FISHIMath has a statement shark to eat it.

 ```
 8 + 2    <o^><